eliaskounakas/uspace-api-wrapper/README.md

 ## Introduction
-An API is designed to make interacting with University of Vienna's platform uspace easier.
+An API wrapper designed to make interacting with University of Vienna's platform uspace easier.

 ## Installation
 To use this package, simply run: